Chapter One: Attack on the City - Part One

-Kuroko was now jogging, and he could feel himself become more tired as the seconds passed.
+Kuroko was now jogging and he could feel himself become more tired as the seconds passed.
 He sighed, seeing the cafe come up in sight.
-He ran only a few more seconds, before he came to a halt in front of the nicely styled doors.
-He pushed the open, the bell ringing as he did so.
+He ran only a few more seconds before he came to a halt in front of the nicely styled doors.
+He pushed the door open, the bell jingling as he did so.

 Six heads turned his way, each wearing different expressions.
 Kuroko bowed his head, closing the door behind him as he neared the group.
 "Aomine-kun even made it before me," Kuroko smiled lightly, taking a seat in between Aomine and Midorima.
 "I'm sorry I'm late, but the bus driver had driven straight into a tree."
 He apologized, bowing his head again.

 "K- Kurokocchi, seriously!?"
 Kise exclaimed, staring wide eyed at Kuroko.